-A common cause of faecal incontinence in children is chronic constipation.
+The most common cause of faecal incontinence in children is chronic constipation.

 If children have been constipated for a long time, poo builds up in their rectum.
 This can cause the rectum to stretch.
 Children might lose the urge to go to the toilet because their rectums always feel stretched.
-Then liquid poo might overflow around the old, stuck poo, without children feeling it or meaning to let it go.
+Then soft or liquid poo might overflow around the old, stuck poo, without children feeling it or meaning to let it go.

 Other causes of faecal incontinence include rare neurological disorders and abnormalities of the anus.